splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 **Invoice** is a financial document which indicates the supply of goods or services between a vendor and a customer.

-**One-time invoice** is designed for a customer who pays an one-time cost to obtain the product or service.
+**One-time invoice** is designed for a customer who pays a one-time cost to obtain the product or service.
 If they need it again, when they choose, they’ll pay again.

 **Recurring invoice** is when the items or services are supplied to a customer on a regular basis and the automatic charge is applied.
 If there’s no change in services your customers regularly need, the usage of the recurring invoicing is more preferable.

 <icon class="image-icon">![image](bulb.png)</icon> See documentation [about the invoices charging](finance/invoices/invoices.md)  for more information.

 **Proforma invoice** is a non-official estimated invoice in advance that is given to a customer before products or services are supplied.
-It looks almost identical to one-time/recurring invoice, however it doesn't care the same weight because it's provisional.
+It looks almost identical to the one-time/recurring invoice, however it does not have such a great importance because it's provisional.
 In other words it's a 'good faith' agreement between the vendor and the customer, used to avoid unexpected charges down the line.

 <icon class="image-icon">![image](bulb.png)</icon> Related Read: [Proforma invoices](finance/proforma_invoices/proforma_invoices.md) documentation.